Ropes/launch-widgets/P1: Statement of Work.md

 I've outlined the tasks as a set of Make targets, however it might be more efficient to break the steps down further, and apply Python scripts to execute all of the Azure integrations.

-#### Priorities
+### Priorities

 * **Security**
     * This project deals with our organization assets.
-Take every precaution to keep assets used and produced secured within our Authenticated systems, and limit Authorization of assets by least privilege necessary to complete the task.
+Take every precaution to keep assets used and produced secured within our Authenticated systems, and limit Authorization tokens by least privilege necessary to complete the task.
 * **Determinism**
     * This is a build system, being able to reproduce errors quickly and efficiently will save work hours and mental stress.
 Limit or eliminate the number of assets loaded into the container at runtime, and instead save them into the Docker Image during the build process.
     * Use the git commit hash of the build's source code to tag and label all images and artifacts.
 * **Learn**
     * I haven't got into high depth of Kubernetes, so explore the documentation, and maybe you'll find improvements to make!

-#### Optimization Ideas
+### Optimization Ideas

 * {Script} pre-flight check to Blob store to assert the commit hash has not already been built.
 * Cleanup of Job container artifacts via [ttl configuration](https://kubernetes.io/docs/concepts/workloads/controllers/job/#ttl-mechanism-for-finished-jobs).